waterdmd/RSTC_Workshop/README.md

 2. Xgboost_illustration.ipynb : Illustrates how xgboost approximates a function

 ### Instructions to implement the codes
+1. Make sure to download all the libraries listed in requirements.txt
-1. Download the raw data file 'dataLSTM_SR.txt' from [the link](https://drive.google.com/drive/folders/1WgRJtQNJPUq1WAwzHZe1KlrEg_WyRKPb) and save in appropriate directory
+2. Download the raw data file 'dataLSTM_SR.txt' from [the link](https://drive.google.com/drive/folders/1WgRJtQNJPUq1WAwzHZe1KlrEg_WyRKPb) and save in appropriate directory
-2. Downloads the notebooks in you working directory
+3. Downloads the notebooks in you working directory
-3. Follow the instructions in jypyter notebooks
+4. Follow the instructions in jypyter notebooks